 Solar and Renewable Energy Minor

 Many students who have been employed by the Center for Energy Research have been enrolled in one of these programs.
-For more information, see the SEPA website.
+For more information, see the Public Policy & Leadership website.

 The center is broad in its scope and welcomes interactions with any interested party within the university and community college system of Nevada as well as laboratories elsewhere.
 We are located in the Howard R. Hughes College of Engineering, and the director reports to the dean.
 Close affiliations exist with UNLV's College of Sciences and the School of Architecture at UNLV.